egretsRegrets/cairn-in-dolmenwood/README.md

 - the _Dolmenwood Players Book_ is referred to as the **DPB** If these books haven't been provided to you or you can't find them, please ask Sam.

-## Background & Starting Items
+## Background and Starting Items

 Roll or Choose a background as outlined on pg.
 8 of the CPG; _do not_ select a character name from your background—unless you see one you really like.
 Your background will include your starting gear and two background-unique tables, which will fill out your character's history and add additional starting items.

 - All PCs start with a backpack, which does not take up a slot

-## Attributes, and Hit Protection
+## Attributes and Hit Protection

 Roll your Attributes and Hit Protection.
-In the character sheet, HP _and_ Attributes will all have a Total and Current value; when creating your character these values will be the same.
+In the character sheet, HP _and_ Attributes will each have a Total and Current value; when creating your character these values will be the same.
 For more info on Attributes see CPG pg.
 9 & 62.

 - Roll 3d6 for each of your attributes, in order: Strength (STR), Dexterity (DEX), and Willpower (WIL).
   - You may swap any two results.